Frequently Asked Questions

 By booking the hut, you automatically reserve a flight with Blue Ice Aviation Inc. unless otherwise specified.

 Yes, but we recommend that the pilot contacts Blue Ice Aviation first.
-If weather prevents your arrival or departure and you are flying independently, extra nights and/or unused nights will be charged.
+If weather prevents your arrival or departure and you are flying independently, extra nights and/or unused nights might be charged.

 Yes.
-Beyond four guests, an additional $125 per person, per night is required.
+Beyond four guests, an additional $500 per person, per night is required.
+A maximum of six (6) guests can stay at the hut.

 We aim to be punctual, but flexibility is required due to Alaska’s dynamic conditions.
 Be prepared to fly at your given time, and we will communicate any changes.